ietf-tools/datatracker/README.md

 - MariaDB 10

 > See the [Docker Dev Environment](#docker-dev-environment) section below for a preconfigured docker environment.

+#### Git Cloning Tips

+Because of the extensive history of this project, cloning the datatracker project locally can take a long time / disk space.
+You can speed up the cloning process by limiting the history depth:

+- To fetch only up to the 10 latest commits:
+    ```sh
+    git clone --depth=10
+    ```
+- To fetch only up to a specific date:
+    ```sh
+    git clone --shallow-since=DATE
+    ```

 #### Code Tree Overview